 - Preparing a Mission Statement

 The first step in a business plan is the preparation of this Mission Statement.
-A Mission Statement is a critical tool that captures, in a few brief sentences, your business goals and the philosophies underlying them.
-Most importantly, the Mission Statement conveys the very essence of your business to your customers, employees, suppliers, and the community.
+A Mission Statement is a critical tool that captures your business goals and the philosophies underlying them in a few brief sentences.
+Most importantly, the Mission Statement conveys your business’s very essence to your customers, employees, suppliers, and the community.

 - The company’s internal cash flow will fund all future development.